 construction, as it only takes thirteen steps.

-Although sophisticated, that is no rocket-science.
-Still, a whiff of rocket-fuel hangs
+sophisticated, it is no rocket-science.
+The smell of rocket-fuel comes

-method of pentagram construction is essential to understanding the
+method of pentagram construction is essential to being able to recreate the

 knowledge was decisive.